By John James

 These advanced techniques might take time to master, but they're what separate authentic Gen Z communication from someone just using abbreviations and lowercase letters.

 Sometimes the best way to understand Gen Z texting is to see direct comparisons.
-Let's look at some common scenarios and how they'd be texted differently by older generations versus Gen Z in 2025.
+Let's look at some common scenarios and how they'd be texted differently by older generations versus Gen Z in 2026.
+These examples reflect the latest trends we discussed, including micro-messaging and strategic emoji use.

 Traditional text: